YanweiTong-Iris/IPTp-BC3-mediation/README.md

 * `4-sensitivity-analysis.R` : test unmeasured mediator-outcome confounding

 **`3-figure-scripts` :** folder containing figure scripts.
-To rerun all scripts in this subdirectory, run the bash script `0-fig-bash.sh`.
+First, run `2-analysis/0-analysis-bash.sh` to recreate the result data sets in `7-results`.
+Then, to rerun all scripts in this subdirectory, run the bash script `0-fig-bash.sh`.
 * `1a-fig-zscore-distributions.R` :  quarterly distributions of LAZ and WLZ
 * `1b-fig-incidence-quarterly.R` : quarterly distributions of stunting and wasting incidences
 * `2-fig-z-score-by-age.R` : monthly distributions of LAZ and WLZ by age and gestational age-corrected age (CA)